-December 31, 2016
+July 1, 2017

 Total Level 1 Level 2 Level 3

-Loans held for investment \$ 94,483 \$ \$ - \$ 94,483
+Loans held for investment \$ 97,231 \$ \$ - \$ 97,231

-Loans held for sale 18,121 18,121
+Loans held for sale 20,038 20,038

-Loans held-construction advances 7,512 7,512
+Loans held-construction advances 9,187 9,187

-Commercial loans receivable 23,397 23,397
+Commercial loans receivable 26,388 - 26,388

-Securitized financings and other (61,035) (61,035)
+Securitized financings and other (62,561) - (62,561)

-Non-marketable equity investments 15,788 15,788
+Non-marketable equity investments 17,892 17,892

-Financial instruments measured on a nonrecurring basis also include impaired loans (nonaccrual loans) and loans held for sale.
 No recent sales have been executed in an orderly market of manufactured home loan portfolios with comparable product features, credit characteristics or performance.
-Impaired loans are measured using Level 3 inputs that are calculated using estimated discounted future cash flows with discount rates considered to reflect current market conditions.
-Loans held for sale are measured at the lower of cost or fair value using Level 2 inputs that consist of commitments on hand from investors.
+Therefore, loans held for investment are measured using Level 3 inputs that are calculated using estimated discounted future cash flows from the evaluation of loan credit quality and performance history to determine expected prepayments and defaults on the portfolio, discounted with rates considered to reflect current market conditions.
+Loans held for sale are measured at the lower of cost or fair value using inputs that consist quoted market prices for mortgage-backed securities or investor purchase commitments for similar types of loan commitments on hand from investors.
 These loans are held for relatively short periods, typically no more than 45 days.
-As a result, changes in loan-specific credit risk are not a significant component of the change in fair value.
-The cost of loans held for sale is lower than the fair value as of December 31, 2016.
+As a result, changes in loan-specific credit risk are not a significant component of the change in fair value and changes are largely driven by changes in interest rates or investor yield requirements.
+The cost of loans held for sale is lower than the fair value as of July 1, 2017.
+As noted above, activity in the manufactured housing asset-backed securities market is infrequent with no reliable market price information.
+As such, to determine the fair value of securitized financings, management evaluates the credit quality and performance history of the underlying loan assets to estimate the expected prepayment of the debt and credit spreads, based on market activity for similar rated bonds from other asset classes with similar durations.

 ASC 825, Financial Instruments ("ASC 825"), requires disclosure of fair value information about financial instruments, whether or not recognized in the balance sheet, for which it is practicable to estimate fair value.
 Fair value estimates are made as of a specific point in time based on the characteristics of the financial instruments and the relevant market information.
 Where available, quoted market prices are used.
 In other cases, fair values are based on estimates using other valuation techniques.
 These techniques involve uncertainties and are significantly affected by the assumptions used and the judgments made regarding risk characteristics of various financial instruments, discount rates, estimates of future cash flows, future expected loss experience and other factors.
 Changes in assumptions could significantly affect these estimates and the resulting fair values.
 Derived fair value estimates cannot be substantiated by comparison to independent markets and, in many cases, could not be realized in an immediate sale of the instrument.
-Also, because of differences in methodologies and assumptions used to estimate fair values, the Company's fair values should not be compared to those of other companies.
+Also, because of differences in methodologies and assumptions used to estimate fair values should not be compared to those of other companies.